scikit-hep/pyhf/docs/development.rst

     python -m pip install --upgrade --editable . --group dev

-Then setup the Git `pre-commit <https://pre-commit.com/>`__ hooks by running
+Then setup the Git pre-commit hooks with `prek <https://github.com/j178/prek>`__ by running

 .. code-block:: console

-    pre-commit install
+    prek install

 inside of the virtual environment.
-`pre-commit.ci <https://pre-commit.ci/>`__ keeps the pre-commit hooks updated through time, so pre-commit will automatically update itself when you run it locally after the hooks were updated.
+`pre-commit.ci <https://pre-commit.ci/>`__ keeps the pre-commit hooks updated through time, so the hooks will automatically be updated when you run ``prek`` locally after the hook revisions were updated.

 It is then suggested that you use ``nox`` to actually run all development operations in "sessions" defined in ``noxfile.py``.